 The Potential Role of Metformin in Managing Erectile Dysfunction

-Psychological counseling: Psych factors like anxiety or depression can contribute to erectile dysfunction.
+- Psychological Counseling: Psychological factors like anxiety or depression can contribute to erectile dysfunction.
 Seeking counseling or therapy can help address these issues.

 Can I take Metformin without a prescription?